uprial/secretrooms/releases/NOTES-0.11.5.md

 * Fixed one turret to destroy another
 * Fixed spawners in Dungeons consider distance-density-multiplier
 * Made distance-density-multiplier stronger than linear: less loot in longer distances
-# Improvements
+# Balance
-* Added wolf armor to chests and dungeons
+* Replaced experience bottle with wolf armor in chests and dungeons